macks22/compilers/hw2/README.md

 Is the input language already specified by an LL grammar?
 We can show that a grammar is not LL by looking at predict sets; PREDICT sets for a given non-terminal are disjoint for an LL grammar.

+#### Converting to LL

-Otherwise the grammar is not LL and needs to be converted into an LL grammar using one or both of the following 2 methods.
+If the grammar is not LL, it will need to be converted into an LL grammar using one or both of the following 2 methods.
 The second method is more reliable and is used exclusively for this assignment.

 1. Eliminate common prefixes:
     A  --> BaCD | BaCE